By Rick Becker 15 June 2022

 • Jesus was a pre-existent spirit like us.

-• Jesus was a man who progressed to became a god through faith and good works.
+• Jesus was a man who progressed to become a god through faith and good works.

 • Jesus and Lucifer are spirit brothers – both the offspring of the heavenly father.

 • Jesus is the same species as we are.